 In addition, admission is based on (1) a teaching philosophy compatible with the philosophy of the concentration, (2) a demonstrated commitment to the profession (e.g., participation in professional learning experiences in the school district and/or in professional organizations), and (3) a commitment to equity in education and a deep respect for and great interest in cultural and linguistic diversity evidence by such things as activities in community organizations, instructional experiences working with underserved populations, and other sustained professional engagements with these communities.

 While not a requirement for admission, fluency or near-fluency in a language other than English and experience in multilingual and multicultural settings are considered highly competitive advantages.

-Theresa Austin (Professor), Maria José Botelho (Assistant Professor), Denise K. Ives (Assistant Professor), Barbara Hruska (Lecturer), Marie Christine Polizzi (Lecturer), K.C.
-Nat Turner (Assistant Professor), Laura A. Valdiviezo (Assistant Professor), Jerri Willett (Professor).
+Theresa Austin (Professor), Maria José Botelho (Associate Professor), Denise K. Ives (Associate Professor), Barbara Hruska (Lecturer), Marie Christine Polizzi (Lecturer), K.C.
+Nat Turner (Associate Professor), Laura A. Valdiviezo (Associate Professor), Jerri Willett (Professor Emerita).